bnjw5jhyxn/aoc2021/README.md

 # Advent of Code 2021

-steps to compile and run each solution:
+steps to compile and run part `a` of each day's puzzle:
 ```
-mlton main.mlb
+mlton a.mlb
-./main < input
+./a < input
 ```